 - Must be 21 years of age or older.

-- Ability to work with challenging behaviors expressed by participants, i.e. verbal and physical aggression, wandering, etc.
+- Must be able to model and work with and train staff in the management of challenging behaviors expressed by participants, i.e., wandering, verbal and physical aggression, etc.

 - Must not have any restrictions for physical work for which reasonable accommodation cannot be made.